fikayo-sanni/ductape-docs/docs/products/overview.md

 - **Organizes resources** - Groups apps, environments, sessions, features, and other components
 - **Manages environments** - Supports multiple deployment environments (dev, staging, production)
 - **Connects integrations** - Links third-party apps and APIs to your product
-- **Orchestrates workflows** - Coordinates features, jobs, and actions
+- **Orchestrates features** - Coordinates features, jobs, and actions
 - **Tracks versions** - Maintains configuration and state across deployments

 Think of a product as your entire application backend—everything from authentication to payment processing to data storage, all managed in one place.